EvanA4/LaziBoard/README.md

 1. Download your preferred UCI chess engine and place the executable in `engine_server/engines`.
 You'll have to create the directory.

-2. In an Anaconda terminal, download the `chess` package if you haven't already.
-Then, run the HTTP server:
+2. Change directories into `/engine_server` in an Anaconda terminal.
+Then, download the `chess` package if you haven't already and run the HTTP server:
 ```
 pip install chess
-python myhttp.py engines/stockfish.exe
+python myhttp.py engines/executable_name
 ```

 3. In a new terminal, download the necessary node modules and start the Svelte server:
 ```
-pnpm init
+pnpm i
 pnpm dev
 ```